EMS Academy – Paramedic

-The EMS Academy at Lackawanna College is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 1361 Park Street, Clearwater, FL 33756.
-For details, visit www.caahep.org.
+The EMS Academy at Lackawanna College is accredited by the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP), 8301 Lakeview Parkway, Suite 111-312, Rowlett, TX 75088.
+For details, visit www.coaemsp.org or call (214) 703-8445.

 The Lackawanna College EMS Academy offers the programs that aspiring paramedics and emergency medical technicians need to be successful in the workforce.
 Our students learn the best practices in providing critical care to sick and injured patients and master the skills essential to coordinate and manage emergency medical systems.

 The Paramedic is an allied health professional whose primary focus is to provide advanced emergency medical care and transportation for critical and emergent patients.
-Paramedics function as part of a comprehensive EMS response, under medical oversight, and perform interventions with the basic and advanced equipment typically found on an ambulance.
+Paramedics function as part of a comprehensive EMS response and perform interventions with the basic and advanced equipment typically found on an ambulance under medical oversight.

 Because of the amount of complex decision making, one of the eligibility requirements for licensure requires successful completion of a nationally accredited Paramedic program at the certificate or associate degree level.

-- Students will receive training to become competent entry-level Emergency Medical Technician Paramedics with experience in the cognitive (knowledge), psychomotor (skills), and affective (behavioral) learning domains.
+- Students will receive training to become competent entry-level National Registry Paramedics with experience in the cognitive (knowledge), psychomotor (skills), and affective (behavioral) learning domains.

 - Paramedic Training program combines classroom education with intensive clinical and field internships.